-The OECD plans to implement the third round of the EPIC in 2014.
-Each new survey allows for the refinement of policy lessons learned, building on the experience gained from comparison across environmental domains and countries and over time.
+Each survey allows for the refinement of policy lessons learned, building on the experience gained from comparison across environmental domains and countries and over time.
 More information in our flyer (pdf).

 A ground-breaking OECD Survey offers new insight to policy-makers into what really works and what factors influence household behaviour towards the environment.
 It provides answers to one key question: How to improve the impact of policies encouraging greener behaviour by better understanding responses to measures and how these may differ across households?